Worsthof/recipe-changer/README.md

 ## 💡 What is it About?

 This mod is designed for simple **quality-of-life** changes or balance adjustments.
 It's written in Lua using the [UE4SS scripting library](https://docs.ue4ss.com/).
 It modifies the core item crafting data table (`DT_ItemRecipeDataTable`) at runtime.
-Instead of replacing game files, it intercepts the data and overwrites specific recipe parameters defined by the user in a configuration file (`config.lua`).
+Instead of replacing game files, it intercepts the data and overwrites specific recipe parameters defined by the user in JSON configuration files.

-This allows you to globally adjust four key recipe properties:
+This allows you to globally adjust the following key recipe properties:

 * **`OutputAmount`**: The number of items produced per single craft.
 * **`WorkAmount`**: The base time (in seconds) required for the craft.